avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

     * I took my first course in computer science in _FORTRAN_ on an [IBM 1130](http://ibm1130.org/) mini-computer with 16 KB RAM.
 My first serious program was a _perfect_ game of _Qubic_, 3D tic-tac-toe, using 4 levels of boards each of which has 4x4 squares.
 Subsequently I became "addicted" to programming for life.

-    * Also besides advanced courses in mathematics, one of my more useful courses was learing how to "touch type".
+    * Also besides advanced courses in mathematics, one of my more useful courses was learning how to "touch type".

 $py(id="personal"; task="Personal")
 ## Personal {#$(id)}